Shoobx/xmldiff/docs/source/advanced.rst

 The performance options available will not just change the performance, but can also change the result.
-It's not always so that the result is worse, it's just less accurate.
+The result will not necessarily be worse, it will just be less accurate.
 In some cases the less accurate result might actually be preferrable.
 As an example we take the following HTML codes: